flairNLP/mastermind/README.md

 1. **🤖 Agentic Evaluation**: The model actively plays Mastermind, interacting with the game environment.
 2. **📝 Prompt-Based Evaluation**: The model is presented with pre-played game scenarios and must deduce the last possible code.
 3. **🎯 Multiple-Choice Evaluation**: The model ranks different code options based on log-likelihood, aligning with pretraining objectives.
-We opened a PR to integrate our datasets into [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness) - see PR [#2788](https://github.com/EleutherAI/lm-evaluation-harness/pull/2788).
+You can run your evaluation using the awesome [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).
 ## 🔑 Basic Concepts

 - **🧩 Model Class**: Defines the LLM interface that interacts with the game.
 We provide support for: